 After sunset, experience Budva’s nightlife with beachfront bars, live music, and clubs.

 The island itself is private, but you can still admire its beauty from the shore.
-For even better views, you can walk along the trails leading to the Villa Milocer gardens and the nearby King’s Beach.
+For even better views, walk along the trails leading to the Villa Milocer gardens and the nearby King’s Beach.

 For other panoramic views, make sure to drive up or hike up to St. Sava Church, a charming 14th-century stone church on a hilltop overlooking the Adriatic Sea.
 This peaceful spot offers one of the best panoramic views of Sveti Stefan.
 This is also the perfect spot to enjoy the sunset.